amahfouz50/RabbitMQ/README.md

+# we will be implementing a Spring Boot 3 + RabbitMQ example to genrate more than queue and consume message from it

-# Download and start RabbitMQ instance
+## Download and start RabbitMQ instance
   RabbitMQ is open source message broker software (sometimes called message-oriented middleware) that implements the Advanced Message Queuing Protocol (AMQP).
 The  RabbitMQ server is written in the Erlang programming language and is built on the Open Telecom Platform framework for clustering and failover .

   Since RabbitMQ is built on top of Erlang, we will first need to install Erlang.
 Got to the Erlang downloads page and download the erlang binary file for windows which is an executable.